pultar/ase/doc/ase/thermochemistry/thermochemistry.rst

 There are some derivations of the standard procedure for calculating the thermodynamic properties in the harmonic limit.
-Currently, ASE provides a class :class:`HarmonicThermo_msRRHO` based on the work on the modified rigid-rotor-harmonic-oscillator (msRRHO) approximation by Grimme *et al.*
+Currently, ASE provides a class :class:`quasiHarmonicThermo` based on the quasi-Harmonic approximation by Truhlar *et al.* (:doi:`10.1021/jp205508z`) and a :class:`HarmonicThermo_msRRHO` based on the modified rigid-rotor-harmonic-oscillator (msRRHO) approximation by Grimme *et al.*
 (:doi:`10.1002/chem.201200497` and :doi:`10.1039/D1SC00621E`).

+.. autoclass:: quasiHarmonicThermo
 .. autoclass:: HarmonicThermo_msRRHO